Hockley Railway Viaduct: Construction

 The structure has 33 spans.
-Although it appears to be a brick structure, the viaduct in fact has a solid concrete core in its pillars, with the bricks simply performing an aesthetic function.
+Although it appears to be a brick structure, the viaduct in fact has a solid concrete core in its pillars and the bricks have only an aesthetic function.
 The bricks came from the Poole Brickworks in Wellington, Somerset, and the blue engineering capping bricks from Blanchards at Bishop's Waltham.
-It was long suspected that the viaduct's structure contained concrete, but not until recent borings into the structure were made was it realised that the majority of the bridge was made of the material.
-This makes it amongst the earliest modern structures to have a solid concrete core.
+The brickwork is a façade, and is only one layer thick.
+The main part of the structure is concrete, with a core of local chalk, making it one of the earliest railway viaducts to use poured concrete.
+Original drawings show the concrete construction but this was only confirmed by test drilling.